tcarleton/stagg/README.md

 of functions to perform this final step, each offering a different type of non-linear transformation.
-Regardless of the specific function,`staggregate_*`’s workflow is to aggregate gridded values to the daily level, perform a transformation on the daily values, and aggregate these values to the administrative regions and desired temporal scale based on the `overlay_weights()` output from Step 2.
+Regardless of the specific function,`staggregate_*`’s workflow is to aggregate gridded values to the daily level (this step can be skipped by specifying daily_agg = “none”, though is recommended for faster computation), perform a transformation on the daily values, and aggregate these values to the administrative regions and desired temporal scale based on the `overlay_weights()` output from Step 2.

 #### Polynomial Transformation